damu1000/hypre_ep/README.md

 export OMP_PROC_BIND=spread,spread
 export OMP_PLACES=threads
-export OMP_STACKSIZE=1G
 export OMP_NESTED=true

 mpirun -np 4 ./2_ep ep_run input.xml

-To compare the accuracy of ep: Uncomment calls to functions write_to_file and verifyX in files hypre_cpu.cc and hypre_cpu_ep.cc respectively.
-Create a folder "output" in hypre_test_v2 and run 1_cpu and 2_ep using same number of patches and same number of ranks/EndPoints.
+To compare the accuracy of ep, set to 1 in input.xml.
+Create a folder "output" in hypre_test_v2 and run 1_cpu and 2_ep using same number of patches.
 1_cpu will write results into files and 2_ep will compare its own results with those dumped in the file.

+3. hypre_cpu_custom_ep.cc: This version uses lightweight custom_parallel_for instead of openmp - runs faster than openmp by 20 to 30%.
+This is similar to ICCS version.
+Set BOXLOOP_VER to 5 in hypre/src/struct_mv/boxloop.h and run headers.
+Optionaly directly update hypre/src/struct_mv/_hypre_struct_mv.h, which is bad but works for now.
+Compile same as hypre_cpu_ep.cc.
+Thread binding to the correct cores is absolutely critical for this version and is tricky while using optimizations such as hierarchical parallelism and funneled comm.
+Do not use OMP_PROC_BIND and OMP_PLACES.
+Instead use environment variables HYPRE_BINDING (used for EP threads and worker threads) and HYPRE_BINDING_COMM (used for comm threads) to give list of cores.
+The list will be equally divided among the ranks on a node and further among threads of the rank.
+Ensure the total number of threads (excluding comm thread) less than or equal to the number of cores specified in the list.

+e.g. On a 16 core node with 2 hw threads per core, if 2 ranks are spawned with 2 EPs/rank with 4 worker threads/EP, then total 16 threads will do the computation and 2 threads (1 per rank) will funnel the comm.
+Use export HYPRE_BINDING=0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16 and export HYPRE_BINDING_COMM=31,32.
+This will give the following binding:

+rank 0: cores 0-7 and 31, rank 1: cores 8-15 and 32

+EP 0: 0-3, EP 1: 4-7, EP2: 8-11, and EP3: 12-15 with 4 worker threads of every EP mapped to individual cores with EP's cores.

+Comm threads of ranks 0 and 1 are mapped to cores 31 and 32 respectively.

+Compilation, inputs and execution is same as hypre_cpu_ep.cc

-3. hypre_gpu.cc: To be used for hypre ep cuda code.
+4. hypre_gpu.cc: To be used for hypre ep cuda code.
 Kokkos needed.
 In progress.

 ### Optimization switches: